 Sustainable Metals Processing offers you interesting and diverse career opportunities in multidisciplinary international teams in research and industry working on the challenges to make our world a better place.
 We welcome you to join this exciting field!

 The major Sustainable Metals Processing is the only integrated major study program in Finland focusing on production and recycling of metals and minerals using primary and secondary resources.
 The major covers the whole life cycle of materials linking product and process design, materials engineering, recycling, energy recovery, environment protection, economy and society.

 The focus is on a multi-scale approach to understand and use the relevant physical and chemical phenomena in industrial processes.
 This spans atom-level basics of relevant chemical phenomena, process-level models and design practices that can be integrated into sustainable metals processing plants.
 As our graduate, you will have good knowledge of raw materials, metals production, and their effects on environment, economy and society.
 Our aim is to educate engineers with a deep scientific understanding in these fields.
 You will have an ability to apply engineering skills in the industry to produce clean water, renewable energy or products that enable high quality of living.

 After graduation, you can act as a metallurgical processing expert in multidisciplinary international teams, capable of evaluating equipment and process designs and designing feasible and sustainable metals processing.
 You can additionally pursue doctoral studies to understand the challenges of the field from the different points of view - of users, technical and social systems, the environment - and be able to use this knowledge in developing new solutions.

-As a graduate of the programme, you will have the skills and knowledge to work as pacesetter of your field in various managerial, planning and research duties serving industry or related stakeholders, the scientific community or public sector.
+As a graduate of the programme, you will have the skills and knowledge to work as a pacesetter of your field in various managerial, planning and research duties serving the industry or related stakeholders, the scientific community or public sector.